-These provisions relate to categories of information which the government has deemed to be contrary to the public interest to disclose in all circumstances.
+These provisions relate to categories of information which the Legislative Assembly has deemed to be contrary to the public interest to disclose in all circumstances.
 This is because disclosure would typically always be contrary to the public interest.

-Each of the Schedule 1 categories are discussed in detail below to assist decision-makers to determine when such categories may be relevant to a decision that they are required to make under the FOI Act.
-In addition, common terms used in Schedule 1 are described at s 5 Common terms and phrases.
+Each of the Schedule 1 categories are discussed in detail below.
+In addition, common terms and phrases used in Schedule 1 are described above at [4].